Misdirection: “The HSUS was forced to pay millions of dollars in a federal racketeering lawsuit.”

 When the circus owners countersued the plaintiffs, they included several non-parties including the HSUS.
 The multi-party settlement in this case resolved the matter and specified no wrongdoing by any party.

-Following the settlement and after years of mistreatment, Ringling Bros. has announced that it would retire its performing elephants in 2018 and not long after that, announced they would be closing the circus entirely.
+Following the settlement and after years of mistreatment of animals, Ringling Bros. announced that it would retire its performing elephants in 2016 and not long after that, announced they would be closing the circus entirely, acknowledging changing public sentiment against the use of elephants and other wild animals in circuses and declining attendance.
+In 2022, Ringling announced that it would resume performances without animals.
 Read more about the HSUS’ concerns about the treatment of wild animals in circuses here.